 The file cannot be found, such as when mode is FileMode.Truncate or FileMode.Open, and the file specified by path does not exist.
 The file must already exist in these modes.

 The current operating system is not Windows NT or later.

-An I/O error, such as specifying FileMode.CreateNew when the file specified by path already exists, occurred.
+An I/O error occurs, such as specifying FileMode.CreateNew and the file specified by path already exists.

 The stream has been closed.

 The caller does not have the required permission.

 The specified path is invalid, such as being on an unmapped drive.